reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 **Another advantage is its compatibility with concurrency and parallelism.** Since functional programming avoids mutable state, operations can run in parallel without the usual risks of data inconsistency or race conditions.
 This results in code that's naturally better suited for multithreaded environments.

-**Functional programming also promotes modularity and reusability.** With functions being first-class citizens, we can create small, reusable components, leading to cleaner, more maintainable code.
+**Functional programming also promotes modularity and reusability.** With functions being first-class citizens, we create small, reusable components, leading to cleaner, more maintainable code.
 The abstraction inherent in functional programming reduces overall complexity, allowing us to focus on the essential logic without worrying about implementation details.

 However, these advantages come with potential drawbacks.
 The learning curve for functional programming can be steep, especially for us accustomed to imperative or object-oriented paradigms. **Concepts like higher-order functions and immutability might require a significant mindset shift.**